 For Hajime, which role does he see himself in, the husband or the wife?

 “Both.
 That’s what’s difficult.
 Now, people realize you don’t have to be the husband or wife.
 You can be equal.
 But you don’t have to specifically specify your role, or have a traditional expectation of a ‘husband’.
-Because the whole situation is changing now, it’s really hard.
-It’s actually something that each couple has to create.
+It’s really hard because the whole situation is changing now.
+It’s something that each couple has to create.
 They have to have their own rules, but it’s hard to create rules from scratch.
 You have to look up an example, which is either your parents or your friends.

-If you asked me if it was difficult to be gay in Japan, I would say yes, but that difficulty changes.
+If you asked me if it’s difficult being gay in Japan, I would say yes, but that difficulty changes with time.
 When I was younger, the difficulty was that I was scared to be open to my straight friends and colleagues.
-But now it’s difficult because when I’m open, some gay friends are hostile about me being open.
+Now, it’s difficult because when I’m open, some gay friends are hostile about me being open.
 They’re like, “Why are you open?”
 When you’re open, some people are against you.”

 Why, though?
-I didn’t understand why fellow gays would be against one being open.
+Why would fellow gays be against one being open?

 I have heard of gay people who got married and had children due to family pressure.
-How did that work?
+How does that work?